kuromakes/clan-app/README.md

 # Destiny 2 Clan Website App
+v1.0.0 - Jaunary 17, 2019

 This is an open source web application I built to help Destiny 2 players manage their clans.
+The app is built on Google's Angular framework, so if you're not familiar with web development principles, this process is going to feel quite complex and intimidating.

+But fear not!
+I've provided _very_ specific, step-by-step instructions to set this up.
+If you follow these instructions verbatim, you should find yourself with a beautiful Destiny 2 Clan Web App in no time.

 ## Features
 * Easy customizations in one central configuration file
 * Interactive clan roster.
 Have a large, multi-clan organization?
 No problem, the app turns it into one roster.
 * Individual player profiles with curated statistics, separated by PvP/PvE, and by character.
 * Independent clan application system with email notifications
-* Customizable light/dark themes
+* Customizable light/dark themes (documentation on that coming soon)
-* Runs on lightning Angular 7
+* Runs on Angular 7
 * Easy updates if/when I publish them
 * $0/month to run.
 The only recurring cost is the domain name.